AliGruett/Cyclistic/README.md

 # Cyclistic
-Google Data Analytics Certificate Case Study: An analysis of bikeshare data obtained from https://divvy-tripdata.s3.amazonaws.com/index.html to understand how casual riders and annual members use Cyclistic bikes differently.
+Google Data Analytics Certificate Case Study: An analysis of bike-share data for the fictitious company Cyclistic to understand how casual riders and annual members use the bikes differently.
+Data was obtained from: https://divvy-tripdata.s3.amazonaws.com/index.html